darshitsharma/gaussian_package/README.md

 ## Description of Project

-<p>This project was made under the guidance of an online course.
-The prob_distributions package is used to calculate and plot Gaussian/ Normal and Binomial distributions.</p>
+<p>The prob_distributions package is used to calculate and plot Gaussian/ Normal and Binomial distributions.</p>

 ### Instructions